Oleksandr Ivashchenko: Club career

 Oleksandr is a pupil of the «Dynamo» football school in Kyiv.
 At the professional level in the «Dynamo»'s teams, he has been played only 2 games in 2002 as a part of the third club team that competed in the second league of the Ukrainian championship.
 In 2005, Ivashchenko contracted with the Kyiv team "Obolon Kyiv", acted as the main team in the matches of the first league, as well as for the second club team in the second league.

 At the end of the season 2004/05 he played in two games in the High League.
 Interestingly – all official documents say that Oleksandr Ivashchenko debuted in the upper division on 5 March 2006, against the FC "Metalurh" (Zaporizhya) (defeat 1:2) in the team FC "Kryvbas" (Kryvyi Rih), which Oleksandr moved to on early 2006.
 In fact, this happened on 28 May 2005, at the 70-th minute of the match, in which "Obolon" (Kyiv) played against FC "Borysfen" (Boryspil), which took place in the 28 rounds.
 This collision is due to the fact that in the start protocol, in the column "name", instead of "Oleksandr" was entered "Valeriy".
 This mistake was quite serious, as in "Obolon" at the same time played Oleksandr Ivashchenko's brother – Valeriy Ivashchenko.
 Due to the same mistake in the register of "played games in the High League," Oleksandr does not have more than 29 minutes of the match, in which "Obolon" played with the FC Metalurh (Donetsk).
 This confrontation took place on 16 June at the capital's Bannikov Stadium.

 In the winter of 2006, Oleksandr Ivashchenko switched to the FC "Kryvbas": Oleksandr Kosevych, the head coach of the club from the High division, drew attention to the player who managed to score six goals in 17 games for the first half of the season in the First League.
-It must be noted, that Ivashchenko was not confused and for 2,5 seasons played 37 games at the highest national level, scoring five goals.
+Ivashchenko was not confused and for 2,5 seasons played 37 games at the highest national level, scoring five goals.
 These figures could have been better, but Олег Таран, who began training FC "Kryvbas" since February 2007, had his own specific thoughts about the role of Ivashchenko in the team.
 As a result, Oleksandr spent the 2008/09 season playing on lease rights outside Kryvyi Rih.
 At first, it was Illichivets, and then – Arsenal Kyiv.
 In the summer of 2009, Ivashchenko became a player already familiar with "Obolon", which became a participant in the Ukrainian Premier League.